-- 1. In the wire properties screen make sure the Slip Sensitivity is set for a value of 1 or greater.
+- 1. If the machine is equipped with a wire measuring encoder.
+In the wire properties screen make sure the Slip Sensitivity is set for a value of 1 or greater.
 A setting of 0 disables the wire measuring encoder. - 2.
 Check if lengths are consistent without stripping.
 If they are, the variation is caused by improper strip setting.
 See "Wire Not Stripping" for solutions. - 3.
 Calibrate wire length using wire length calibration procedure. - 4.
-Increase feed roller pressure. - 5.
+Reduce wire feed rate and acceleration. - 5.
+Increase feed roller pressure. - 6.
 Check for proper prefeeding.
-The wire should be fed into the CS-327 using consistent backpressure.
-Also check straightener for proper setting.
+The wire should be fed into the CS-326 using consistent backpressure.
+Also check straightener for proper setting. - Try using roller drive system instead of belt drive system.
+Also consult with Artos on other available feed belt types.